osamunize/Insert-GA4-Snippet/readme.txt

 * Official Release

 == Frequently Asked Questions ==
-= Where do I get a GA4 Measurement ID? =
-Create an account and container in Google Analytics and get it there.
+= Where do I get a Google Analytics 4 Measurement ID? = Create an account and property in Google Analytics 4 and get it there.

 == Installating ==
 1.Insert GA4 Snippet can be installed directly through your WordPress Plugins dashboard.